 There are so many things that you can do with your children out in nature.
 The key is to understand the role you play in each activity and choose something that you both enjoy.
-You could decide to build a bird-feeder together, watch the birds eat from it and replenish the fruit and nuts each week when they’ve eaten it all.
-You could spend time making pictures with twigs, dried leaves and forest debris.
+You could decide to build a bird feeder together, watch the birds eat from it, and replenish the fruit and nuts each week when they’ve eaten it all.
+You could spend time making pictures with twigs, dried leaves, and forest debris.
 You could cloud-watch and talk about what each of you is seeing.
-The opportunities to explore in nature are literally boundless.
+The opportunities to explore nature are literally boundless.
 And your children become smarter by interacting with the natural world.

 As much as technology will be a part of the world, nature will always be the greater context in which our children live.
 It’s the base of all experiences.
 However, industrial age thinking is eroding this base, usurping natural resources, and leaving the earth barren.
 When we teach our children to appreciate nature, animals, birds, plants, we teach them the fundamentals of being stewards of the earth.
 But it starts with us.
 We need to take responsibility for the start of their experience and relationship with nature.

 Last but not least, some parents go to the gym